timbeadle/tv4-reporter/README.md

 This module is used by various dependants to render `tv4` validation result objects in a compact but highly readable (and optionally colourful) format.

 The module is tuned for both CLI output as well as plain-text or even pre-formatted HTML/CSS rendering.
-The actual output and colonisers are extendible, with some common ones built-in.
+The actual output and colorisers are extendible, with some common ones built-in.

 **Note:** at this point this is *not* a validator or 'test runner', nor is it a finished application.
 It is a library to use as dependency.
-Use plain `tv4` and pass the result(s) to one of `tv4-reproters` helpers, or use one of the many tv4 wrappers for convenience (some are linked below).
+Use plain `tv4` and pass the result(s) to one of `tv4-reporters` helpers, or use one of the implementing tv4 wrappers for convenience (some linked below).

 ## Features